ColdLogical/VIPER-Templates/README.md

 # TODO

 - Keep it sexy
+- Write "Creating a VIPER Stack"

 # Contents

 * [VIPER](../../wiki/VIPER) - An overview of VIPER
-* [Creating a VIPER Stack](../../wiki/Creating-a-VIPER-Stack) - step by step process of creating an example VIPER stack
+* (NOT IMPLEMENTED) [Creating a VIPER Stack](../../wiki/Creating-a-VIPER-Stack) - step by step process of creating an example VIPER stack
 * The VIPER Layers Explained
   * [Wireframe](../../wiki/Wireframe) - instantiation and navigation
   * [Presenter](../../wiki/Presenter) - business logic